ICity

-The iCity (formerly known as City One) is a complex of two skyscrapers being built by MR Group in Moscow, Russia.
+The iCity (formerly known as City One) is a complex of two skyscrapers that was built by MR Group in Moscow, Russia.
 The two skyscrapers are named Time Tower (34 floors; 150 m high) and Space Tower (61 floors; 256 m high).
-The construction will start in July 2020 and end in late 2024.
+The construction was started in 2020 and completed in late 2024.
 The estimated cost of the project is 23 billion rubles (approx. $335 mln).
-In 2019 the media reported that one of the Russia's largest internet companies, Mail.Ru Group, had plans to lease a third of the floor space in this complex upon completion.
-Upon completion the iCity will be one of the tallest buildings in Moscow and in Europe.
+In 2019, the media reported that one of Russia's largest internet companies, Mail.Ru Group, had plans to lease a third of the floor space in this complex upon completion.
+Upon completion in 2024, the iCity became one of the tallest buildings in Moscow and in Europe.

 Overview

 The complex was designed by a German-American architect Helmut Jahn and his firm Jahn Architecture.
 The atrium of iCity is designed by a German architect Werner Sobek.
 A five-storey parking garage will have almost 950 spaces.
 The brokers are Knight Frank, CBRE, Colliers International.